openhab/openhab-addons/bundles/org.openhab.binding.awattar/README.md

 ### aWATTar Bridge

-The `awattar-bridge` reads price data from the aWATTar API and stores the (optional) config values for VAT and energy base price.
+The `bridge` reads price data from the aWATTar API and stores the (optional) config values for VAT and energy base price.

 ### Prices Thing